 - Butter- this is not necessary

-Full fat milk is traditionally used since fat-free milk makes a more gray-looking porridge in color, it also burns more easily and does not taste as creamy.
-I think milk with fat content from 1,5% and up is ok to use.
-Full-fat milk in Finland has 3,5% fat, it is sold in red cartons and is called täysmaito.
+Full-fat milk is traditionally used since fat-free milk makes a more gray-looking porridge in color, it also burns more easily and does not taste as creamy.
+I think milk with a fat content of 1,5% and up is ok to use.
+Full-fat milk in Finland has 3,5% fat; it is sold in red cartons and is called täysmaito.
 You can even mix fat-free milk and heavy cream.

 How to make

 - Bring the water to a boil in your large pan.
-Water is used in the recipe, so that the milk proteins do not burn right at the beginning.
+Water is used in the recipe so the milk proteins do not burn right at the beginning.

 - Add the rice, water, salt, and butter.
 Bring to a boil, then lower the temperature to medium heat.